joeygillett/leetcode-solutions/README.md

 # LeetCode Solutions

 Welcome to my LeetCode solution repository!
 This repo serves as a log to track the progress of my problem solving journey.
-I aim to practice and post my results every day to improve my algorithmic thinking and coding fluency.
+I aim to practice and post my results every week to improve my algorithmic thinking and coding fluency.

 ---

-## Daily Progress
+## Progress

-- Current Streak: `1` day
+- Weeks completed: `2` Weeks
-- Total Problems Solved: `1`
+- Total Problems Solved: `2`

 ## Repository Structure